0xcart/artemis/README.md

 Several parameters in build.bat must be verified and/or updated.

 The first set of parameters are associated with your Artemis board.
 Please update these parameters to match your boards attributes.
 The default parameters found in build.bat are for the Artemis Thing Plus.
-If you're using this board then no modification should be necessary.
+If you're using this board then no modifications should be necessary.

 * BLD_BOARD=artemis_thing_plus
 * BLD_PART=APOLLO3